jmuldvp/bloc-algorithms-complexity/cp5/determining_complexity_answers.md

 end
 ```

-Answer: O(log n)
+Answer: O(n log n)
-Reason: The most complex part of this is the while lopp with nested if statements.
+Reason: The most complex part of this is the while loop with nested if statements.
 It seems like it divides the collection with each iteration.
+Because of `if` statements, it makes it linear.
+Because of the nested `if` statement, the number of iterations increase the larger n gets.